Syria bomb kills 9, Damascus blames foreign plot

-BEIRUT A car bomb blew up at a Syrian military post in the eastern city of Deir al-Zor on Saturday, killing nine people, an attack that Syria said was the latest proof that an uprising against President Bashar al-Assad is a foreign plot.
+BEIRUT A car bomb blew up at a Syrian intelligence post in the eastern city of Deir al-Zor on Saturday, killing up to nine people, activists and state media said.

+State television said the attack was the latest evidence that Syria is facing a foreign-sponsored Sunni Islamist conspiracy rather than a broad popular uprising against President Bashar al-Assad.

-The official SANA news agency said the blast had been the work of a suicide bomber, and had killed nine and wounded about 100, including guards, at what it called military installations.
+The official SANA news agency said the blast had killed nine and wounded about 100, including guards, at what it called military installations.
 It said residences had been damaged.
+An activist said one man had been killed when the blast brought the roof of his house down.

 State television broadcast footage of smoke rising over the city, pools of blood amid rubble, the damaged facades of buildings and twisted, smoking vehicles.

+It said U.N. staff who are supposed to be monitoring an internationally brokered ceasefire, which has yet to take hold, had not yet inspected the site.

+The U.N./Arab League peace plan drawn up by Kofi Annan aims to mark a political path out of violence in Syria, where an uprising that began 14 months ago as a mass protest movement inspired by the Arab Spring has turned into an armed insurgency.

 "It seems like a well-planned attack.
-The explosion hit the least guarded rear gate of the Military Intelligence complex ... where the operatives keep their cars," said one activist in Deir al-Zor.
+The explosion hit the least guarded rear gate of the Military Intelligence complex ... where the operatives keep their cars," said an opposition activist in Deir al-Zor.

-State television called the blast part of a campaign funded by Saudi Arabia and Qatar to topple Assad.

 SUICIDE BOMBINGS